haleyheshelman/376-AscensionBoardGame/README.md

 To build the project in Eclipse, right-click on the project -> Run As -> Gradle Build ... -> Under Gradle task box, enter **build** -> Apply -> Run.
 Your build should start.
 Note that you must **install JDK 8 (not JRE)** for all of these to work.

 Netta - Test Engineer: Added images to the GUI and introduced new constructor (in addition to the default one).
+Also got counters and CardListener to work properly.